Hazardous and Special Products Producers

 Reporting

 Producers of fertilizers are not required to submit supply data to RPRA.
-However, starting in 2022, and every year thereafter, producers must confirm if their revenue is above or below $2 million and provide a brand supply list that makes up their supply data.
-A brand supply list is a list of brands of obligated products that a producer supplies to consumers in Ontario.
-Each program has different requirements regarding how a producer must submit a brand supply list.
-For more information, contact RPRA’s Compliance Team at 1-833-600-0530 or by emailing registry@rpra.ca.
+However, starting in 2022, producers must report annually if their revenue in Ontario is above or below $2 million and provide a brand supply list that makes up their supply data.

-Beginning in 2023, producers required to register by November 30, 2021, shall submit an annual report to RPRA that includes a description of the activities undertaken by the producer to comply with the promotion and education requirements from October 1, 2021 to December 31, 2022.
+Producers, or PROs on their behalf, are required to submit an annual report to RPRA that includes a description of the activities the producer achieved from the previous calendar year in order to meet their promotion and education requirements.

 Producers are required to keep records in a paper or electronic format that can be examined or accessed in Ontario for a period of five years from the date of the record being created.